redworld123/CoastlineFD/README.md

-# CoastlineFD
+# Description

-Fractal Dimensions of Coastline
+A system is used to calculate the fractal dimension of coastline by boxes method and Dividers method.

 # Installation